-As of 2021, approximately 700 million people — just under 10% of the world's population — defined as $1.90 per day.
-These are in “international dollars,” meaning it takes into account that one dollar can go a lot further in some countries than others.
-This means they are severely deprived of basic human needs, including food, water, shelter, healthcare, and education.
+As of 2021, approximately 700 million people — just under 10% of the world's population — live in "extreme poverty," defined as $1.90 per day.
+These are in “international dollars,” meaning it takes into account that one dollar can go a lot further in some countries than others.1 This means they are severely deprived of basic human needs, including food, water, shelter, healthcare, and education.
 This has a profound negative impact on their health and wellbeing.

 Charities working in global health aim to improve and save the lives of people around the world.
 The most effective charities reduce suffering by focusing on diseases that are preventable and easily treated, allowing them to impact the maximum number of people.